c-smith7/cookiecutter_data_analysis/README.md

 ## Usage

-Next, `cd` into where you want to save you project file, and run the template as follows:
+Next, `cd` into where you want to save your project file, and run the cookicutter as follows:

 ```bash
 $ cookiecutter https://github.com/c-smith7/cookiecutter_data_analysis